+Ĥ Do you live n a house or a flat?

+Ĥ How old is it :?

-How big is it?
+Ĥ How big is it ?

-А н low many bedrooms are there? bathrooms? 🟦 Is there a study? a garden or a balcony? a garage? central heating or air conditioning?
+A How many bedrooms are there? bathrooms?

+龠 Is there a study? a garden or a balcony? a garage? central heating or air conditioning?

-- Do you like it?
-Why (not)? - b Draw a simple plan of your living room.
+b Draw a simple plan of your living room.
 Show the plan to your partner and describe the room.